jacobdensford/jacobdensford.com/fell/running-the-game.md

 ## Granular Results

 Optionally, instead of tests resulting in a binary pass/fail, the lower the number on a failure, the worse the outcome.
 The higher the number on a success, the better the outcome.
-You may even make 4-5 only partial successes.
+You may even make 4-5 only partial success.

 ## Rounding Down